Strata laws being rolled out in stages so you can prepare

 Learn more about agency agreements.

-An embedded network is a private network for the supply of services such as electricity, hot and cold water, gas, and other utilities.
+An exclusive supply network (sometimes called an embedded network) is a private network for the supply of services such as electricity, hot and cold water, gas, and other utilities.

-An agreement for the supply of electricity through an embedded network entered into on or after the new laws start, will expire:
+An agreement for the supply of electricity through an exclusive supply network entered into on or after 1 July 2025, expires:

 - at the first AGM if the agreement was made before the meeting, or